Government shutdown stops FDA food safety inspections

 “We are trying to build accommodation in for people who have unusually difficult circumstances,” Gottlieb said.

 The FDA takes care of most of the country’s food supply, but meat and some egg products are inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service.
-Most of them are still on the job, the USDA said, because most of those inspections are paid for by industry user fees, but some are working without pay.
+These inspectors are still on the job, the USDA said, but are working without pay.
+It's because the law, as written by Congress, requires continuous USDA inspection.

 CSPI's Sorscher said it is important to consider the impact on staff.
 “We are concerned about the strain on employees and morale,” she said.